nasa/content-guide/_pages/our-style/capitalization.md

 For example, using the NPR style for a written memo, one would write:
 >_The Agency announced the new astronaut candidates for this year._

->_Our goal for the Center is to reach $400,000 for the Combined Federal Campaign._
+>_Our goal for the Center is to reach $425,000 for the Combined Federal Campaign._

 But, the same sentence on a Glenn website would be written:

->_The agency announced the new astronaut candidates for year._
+>_The agency announced the new astronaut candidates for this year._

->_Our goal for the center is to reach $400,000 for the Combined Federal Campaign._
+>_Our goal for the center is to reach $425,000 for the Combined Federal Campaign._